pacostas/kube-service-bindings-examples/README.md

 The examples listed need some common configuration along with some additional components needed by the example itself.
 In terms of common configuration they all need an OpenShift cluster and the service binding operator installed.
 As an example of additional components, the example showing how to use MYSQL with kube-service-bindings needs a MYSQL database installed.

 This section explains how to install those common and additional components.
-The README.md for each of the examples within this repo (not the external examples) which reference these instructions and tell you specifically what you need to install and in what order.
+The README.md for each of the examples within this repo (not the external examples) references these instructions and tell you specifically what you need to install and in what order.

 ## Select namespace/project